History of the Santa Barbara Rose Garden

 The History of the Santa Barbara Rose Garden at the Mission Historical Park: Courtesy of Wikipedia.

 Today the Santa Barbara Rose Garden holds over 1,500 plants sits and serves as one of over 130 recognized competitive demonstration rose gardens in the US, hosting a variety of roses including a number of All-America Rose Selections (AARS) winners.
-An annual $5,000 grant from the Virginia Firth Wade Endowment Fund assists with the garden’s maintenance, which includes; a part-time gardener, watering, grooming, and regular fertilization.
-“Color Magic” rose (introduced in 1978)
+An annual $5,000 grant from the Virginia Firth Wade Endowment Fund assists with the garden’s maintenance, which includes a part-time gardener, watering, grooming, and regular fertilization.

-The garden at the Mission Historical Park is often utilized for wedding ceremonies in two locations; the open grassy section along its western side (which accommodates up to 200 people), or at a smaller area on the northern end of the garden along Plaza del Rubio Street (which accommodates up to 50 people).
+The garden at the Mission Historical Park is often utilized for wedding ceremonies in two locations, the open grassy section along its western side (which accommodates up to 200 people), and in a smaller area on the northern end of the garden along Plaza del Rubio Street (which accommodates up to 50 people).

 Additionally, the collection hosts beds of ancient varieties, such as Gallicas, Albas, and Damasks in various states of health.
-Other roses maintained within the garden include Old Garden Roses, Hybrid Perpetuals initially cultivated during the 1800s, and Chinas (e.g. Mutabulis and Old Blush from 1752).
+Other roses maintained within the garden include Old Garden Roses, Hybrid Perpetuals, which were initially cultivated during the 1800s, and Chinas (e.g. Mutabulis and Old Blush from 1752).